jcbrinfo/bash-powerline/README.md

 * Status code for the previously failed command
 * Fast execution (no noticable delay)
 * No need for patched fonts
+* More portable than the original `bash-powerline` script : Works on 16-colors terminals and does not rely on particular language settings.

 ## Installation